- Carin Wagner

 Carin Wagner is an award-winning South Florida artist.
 She was born in Norfolk, Virginia.
 As the daughter of a Navy man, she lived in multiple states, including California and New Jersey.
 Wagner works predominately in oil on canvas, with a message of environmental protection at its core.

 She has exhibited throughout the U.S., including shows at the Sherry French Gallery, the Silvia Wald, Po Kim Gallery in New York, the Lawrence Gallery in Scottsdale, Arizona, the Cultural Council of Palm Beach, and the Lighthouse Center for the Arts.
 Her work has been included in multiple museum shows, including the Ft.
 Lauderdale Museum of Art, the Coral Spring Museum of Art, and the Boca Raton Museum of Art.

 Her awards include winning the Peoples’ Choice from the Cultural Council of Palm Beach 2 consecutive times, Peoples’ Choice from Lighthouse Art Center, first place in Continuum Palm Beach, Mahlon Cline Award of Excellence, Dorothy L. Irish Memorial Award, and two time winner of the DiVincenzo Award for Life Drawing.

 Her work has been featured in a chapter of the book Grand Ambition, by G. Bruce Knecht, and written about extensively in publications such as: Sun Sentinel, Palm Beach Post, Gallery and Studio, an International Art Journal, Architectural Digest, Florida Design Magazine, On View Magazine, Showboats International, and many others.
-She is currently represented by Armand Bolling Fine Art,Juno Beach Florida, The Lawrence Gallery AZ, and the Cultural Council of Palm Beach County.
+She is currently represented by Armand Bolling Fine Art,Juno Beach Florida, The MAE Gallery, Delray Beach, FL, The Lawrence Gallery AZ, and the Cultural Council of Palm Beach County.